povilassl/Visualizing-sorting-algorithms/README.md

 - Update display of buttons / info
 - Check if there are better ways of handling delay
 - Move all delays to global.delay?
+- Recolor accessed elemets? for indication of process when nothing is replaced